godotengine/godot-docs/getting_started/step_by_step/your_first_game.rst

 In the ``HUD`` scene, select the ``StartButton`` and find its *Shortcut* property in the Inspector.
 Select "New Shortcut" and click on the "Shortcut" item.
 A second *Shortcut* property will appear.
-Select "New InputEventAction" and click the new "InputEvent".
+Select "New InputEventAction".
 Finally, in the *Action* property, type the name ``ui_select``.
 This is the default input event associated with the spacebar.

 .. image:: img/start_button_shortcut.png